wifinigel/wlan-extcap-win/README.md

 * Remote Interface: This is the name of the wireless interface on the WLANPi being used to do the capture.
 This is generally 'wlan0', but if you have two NICS plugged in to the WLANPi, the 2nd NIC would be 'wlan1'.
 To verify the interface name, SSH to the WLANPi and execute the command _'sudo /usr/sbin/iw dev'_ to see the wireless interface names
 * Remote Capture Filter: There may be some instances when you only want to capture specific frames or frame types and not pull all frames across the link between your WLANPi and your laptop.
 This is particularly relevant if your WLANPi is at a remote site and you don't want to pull lots of data across your network.
 A capture filter will do this job for you.
 However, the syntax of the capture filters is not the same as the display filter syntax you may be used to in Wireshark.
 For a guide on capture filters you can use, check out this blog article I wrote a while back: [Wireshark Capture Filters for 802.11][filter_article]. (_Note: Filter expressions that contain bracket symbols do not seem to work...under investigation_)
 * Frame Slice (bytes): This is another _very_ useful mechanism for keeping the level of traffic down that is generated by a capture - it also keeps your capture file sizes down.
-If you apply a frame slice value, then capured frames will be sliced off after the number of bytes specified in this field.
-This is particularly good for keeping large data frames to a resonable size if you are capturing on a busy network.
+If you apply a frame slice value, then captured frames will be sliced off after the number of bytes specified in this field.
+This is particularly good for keeping large data frames to a reasonable size if you are capturing on a busy network.
 You have to be careful not to be too aggressive with this, as you may lose useful information in larger frames such as beacons that you want to see, so I'd recommend you probably don't go much below 400 bytes with this value generally.
 * Sync WLANPi Time: One of the issues with using the WLANPi over the direct USB connection is that the WLANPi does not get any time sync information.
 It also does not remember the time between now and the last time you powered it on.
-If you enable this feature, the local time from you laptop will be used to update the time on your WLANPi befor each capture begins.
+If you enable this feature, the local time from you laptop will be used to update the time on your WLANPi before each capture begins.
 However, if you WLANPI is connected to your network somewhere (usually via its Ethernet port) and is getting its time from NTP, you will likely want to disable this feature, as NTP is probably going to be a slightly more accurate time source.

 ## 3. Setting Plugin Defaults

 You will see a set of default configuration values that are used to populate some of the plugin fields each time you use the plugin.
 For instance, you will see that the username for the WLANPi is always 'wlanpi' and that hostname is always 192.168.42.1.
 It may be that these defaults are not suited to your environment and become annoying over time as you have to keep changing them in the GUI.

-If this is the case, and you'd like to set your own defaults, you can edit the plugin file directly and change the defaut values to something more useful.
+If this is the case, and you'd like to set your own defaults, you can edit the plugin file directly and change the default values to something more useful.

-To change the plugin defauts, open the plugin file (wlanpidump.bat) that you copied in to the Wireshark extcap directory, using a text editor such as Notepad or Notepad++.
+To change the plugin defaults, open the plugin file (wlanpidump.bat) that you copied in to the Wireshark extcap directory, using a text editor such as Notepad or Notepad++.
 Towards the upper end of the file (after all the text at the top), you'll see the following area that needs to be edited:

 ```
   REM !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!